 But there is a further problem in that the essence of the justification for Kant’s principle is that there is consensus (at least among fair-minded people) as to what the rules should be.
 Again we see this is not how things work out in practice as there is clearly widespread public dislike of many of the consequences of some of the more recent legal impositions made in the name of human (or minority) rights.
 Now it might be argued that those who express such dislike about one aspect or another are simply bigoted and/or misinformed and their opinions can be discounted.
 Such arguments were widely deployed in the wake of the Brexit vote.
 But, as has perhaps come to be recognised in the wake of subsequent events, there is a certain bad smell lingers around the undemocratic position which those who adopt such a stance find themselves in: one of the drawbacks of assuming the moral high ground is that one sometimes gets to feeling a bit lonely up there.
 The essence of the problem here as I would see it is that there has been a movement away from rights as things which are self-evident to them being the basis for a “progressive” social agenda, in other words getting people to behave and indeed think differently from how they currently do, so that society might be moved on to a more just and equitable state.
 That may be a laudible end, but a categorical imperative based on universal willing it surely is not.

 But there is another problem too.
 And that is the lack of transparency.
 A lot of the difficulty people have with rights legislation and “political correctness” more generally is that people overreact: it is not that the head teacher is prevented by rights law from allowing the pupils at her school to play sports, it is that she is afraid the school will be blamed for any accident which may occur and she is covering her back.
 Similar stories abound about Christmas trees and nativity plays being banned.
 At this point I can already hear the voice from the back of the room protesting: “You see, it is not the laws or the rights themselves but the misapplication or misunderstanding that is the problem.”
 But that is entirely my point.
 If rights and laws are premised on an established social consensus about what is expected or acceptable behaviour, people can trust their own judgement and act in accordance.
 But if not, we all have to make a calculation about the legal or other consequences of our actions.
-And it is often not clear where the law stands on issues: if rights cases regularly have to go all the way to a court in Luxembourg and wait for months or even years in a very long queue to be decided by a panel of magi, what chance has Joe Ordinary got of knowing what is required of him?
+And it is often not clear where the law stands on issues: if rights cases regularly have to go all the way to a court in Luxembourg or Strasbourg and wait for months or even years in a very long queue to be decided by a panel of magi, what chance has Joe Ordinary got of knowing what is required of him?
 In such circumstances, if we value our jobs and our reputations, we have little choice but to err on the side of caution and grant anyone with a potential claim to some minority status who might allege some offence a wide berth in our dealings with them.

 So there you have it: if you are happy to go with the “progressive” consensus and pride yourself that you are on the side of the downtrodden minorities by supposing that matters of right and wrong can and should be decided with a nod to Kant on the basis of neoteric rights-based ideology, and that your detractors can all be dismissed as xenophobes, hypocrites, bigots or misogynists, welcome to the Gutmensch club.
 But spare a thought for the downtrodden majority somewhere down below you trying to get on with their lives as best they can in their (as yet) unenlightened state.